hypermine-bc/training-resources/Syllabus_May2020.md

 - Exchange

 **LAB1**
-- I install Aeternity wallet and get some token
+- Install Aeternity wallet and get some token

 ### CHAPTER 03 : Concept of cryptography (2 hrs)